Freshly Restored: 1965 Austin-Healey 3000 BJ8 MK III – SOLD!

-Long-time followers know we’ve featured our fair share of clapped-out “Big Healey” projects that will likely take years and even more more money to complete than this freshly restored 1965 Mark III example listed yesterday here on Craigslist in Hampton, New Hampshire.
-With only a stated 49,000 original miles, a BMI Heritage Trust Certificate, and documented history for all but ten years of this car’s existence, this Big Healy currently has an asking price of $62,000.
+Long-time followers know we’ve featured our fair share of clapped-out “Big Healey” projects that will likely take years and even more money to complete than this freshly restored 1965 Mark III example listed in early August 2020 in Hampton, New Hampshire.
+With only a stated 49,000 original miles, a BMI Heritage Trust Certificate, and documented history for all but ten years of this car’s existence, this Big Healy currently had an asking price of $62,000.
 A review of the Hagerty Insurance Online Valuation Tool confirms this private seller has his Healey priced between the #2 “Excellent” appraisal of $78,400 and the #3 “Good” estimate of $48,200.
-If you are serious about buying this Big Healey, you can start the conversation by calling Frank at (847) 687-2066.
-When you do, please remember to mention you saw his stunning 3000 Mk III featured here on GuysWithRides.com.

 Hagerty Insurance had Wayne Carini of Chasing Classic Cars fame provide a buyer’s guide for these cars that’s posted currently on YouTube: